josalggui/MaRGE/README.md

 ## Issues related to installing MaRCoS from scrach

 I realized that, at least in my case, when installing MaRCoS from scrach I can only run `./marcos_setup.sh 192.168.1.101 rp-122` and turn the blue led on (indicating bitstream is running) using an old version of the marcos_extras repository.
-In particular, when installing MaRCoS from scrach I use the commit `433936c` to run `./marcos_setup.sh 192.168.1.101 rp-122`, then I go back to the last commit of MaRCoS master branch to run MaRGE.
+In particular, when installing MaRCoS from scrach I use the commit `433936c` from `marcos_extras` to run `./marcos_setup.sh 192.168.1.101 rp-122`, then I go back to the last commit of MaRCoS master branch to run MaRGE.

 ## Installation